markjprice/cs14net10/docs/ch01-polyglot-notebooks.md

 # Exploring code using Polyglot Notebooks

 Polyglot Notebooks makes writing code even easier than top-level programs.
-It requires Visual Studio Code, so if you did not install it and the Polyglot Notebooks extension earlier, please install them now.
+It requires VS Code, so if you did not install it and the Polyglot Notebooks extension earlier, please install them now.

 Visual Studio does have its own extension for notebooks named **Notebook Editor** that was created by Microsoft's machine learning team.
 It is not as mature as the Polyglot Notebooks extension for VS Code, so I do not recommend it.
 You can learn more and install Notebook Editor from the following link: https://marketplace.visualstudio.com/items?itemName=MLNET.notebook